cran-task-views/Agriculture/Agriculture.md

 #### [Trial analysis]{#TrialAnalysis}

 -   *General analysis*: The package `r pkg("agricolae", priority = "core")` contains functions for analyzing many common designs in agriculture trials such as split plot, lattice, Latin square and some additional functions such AMMI and AUDPC calculations.
 The proprietary software [asreml](https://www.vsni.co.uk/software/asreml) provides an R version of their mixed model software for field trial analysis (note this is not open source and requires an annual license).
 CRAN also contains an add-on package `r pkg("asremlPlus")` that provides several accessory functions to asreml. `[INLA](https://www.r-inla.org/)` provides tools for Bayesian inference of latent Gaussian models, and it contains functions for modelling spatial variation, such as field experiments or farm locations.
-The `r pkg("gosset")` package provides the toolkit for a workflow to analyse experimental agriculture data, from data synthesis to model selection and visualisation. `r pkg("AgroR")` has general functions and a [shiny app](https://agrorproject.shinyapps.io/agror_shiny/) for analysis of common designs in agriculture: CRD, RCBD and Latin square.
+The `r pkg("gosset")` package provides the toolkit for a workflow to analyse experimental agriculture data, from data synthesis to model selection and visualisation. `r pkg("AgroR")` has general functions and a [Shiny app](https://agrorproject.shinyapps.io/agror_shiny/) for analysis of common designs in agriculture: CRD, RCBD and Latin square.

 -   *Spatial analysis*: the `r pkg("statgenSTA")` has functions for single trial analysis with and without spatial components. `r pkg("SpATS")` can be used to adjust for field spatial variation using [p-splines](https://dx.doi.org/10.1002/bimj.202100212).
 A localised method of spatial adjustment for unreplicated trials, moving grid adjustment, is implemented with `r pkg("mvngGrAd")`.